Mandatory Safety Training

 - Transportation of Dangerous Goods by Ground and Air

 If your work solely involves working in an office, you must complete the mandatory training.
 Job-specific training must be provided by your supervisor.
 It is important to recognize the importance of having a proper workstation and how that can aid in reducing the risk of musculoskeletal injuries.
-Use the Ergo your Office Guide to find out more.
+Use the Ergonomics Information page to find out more.

 Each role in the workplace has assigned tasks that require training specific to that worksite.
 Supervisors are responsible for task assignment and assessment of the training needed to complete those tasks safely and effectively.